 Once the source of the moisture has been eliminated, one needs to make sure the area is dry.
 A wet vacuum can be used in areas where water has accumulated but is likely to spread spores if used on dry materials.
 If using a cloth or towel to dry an area, the material should be washed and dried soon after use.

-Step 3: Removing The Black Mold
+Removing Black Mold

 Simply killing or halting the growth of black mold is not sufficient to create a healthy environment.
 Even dead mildew can cause allergic reactions and other health problems.
 This makes it necessary to remove all traces of mould from the home.
-One of the most important parts of mold remediation is to properly remove black mold from affected materials.
+One of the most important parts of mold remediation (PDF) is to properly remove black mold from affected materials.

 Non-porous materials can usually be salvaged.
 Surfaces should be scrubbed with a water and detergent mixture.
 A scrub brush with stiff bristles is often useful for removing all of the black mold from a surface.
 Unfortunately mildew often stains surfaces, and these stains can be difficult or even impossible to fully remove.
 Paint cannot simply be applied over an affected spot until the area has been properly treated, because the paint will usually just come off.

 The removal of black mold from wood can depend on the specific situation.
 In some cases the wood can be brushed off and scrubbed almost like a solid surface.
 In other instances it may become necessary to sand the area to remove the growth.
 See our in-depth removal guide: black mold on wood.